lsst-ts/vanward/doc/index.rst

 This makes the script run for on the order of 15 to 20 seconds before completing.
 The script also requires an access token for API authentication.
 The token string is provided in a file (`.gh_token`) in your home directory containing one line for the token string.
+The authentication token is maintained by the Telescope and Site build and deployment team, so consult that group if the token is necessary for you to use.
 An alternately named and located file can be used.
 Use the `--help` flag on those scripts for more information.